ravindu644/Android-Kernel-Tutorials/README.md

 - **If you ever encounter any errors during your kernel compilation,** jump to [fixes](./fixes/) and see if your specific issue is mentioned there.

 **[Click here to learn about known issues and their fixes](./fixes/README.md)**

+## 🟡 Building a Signed Boot Image from the Compiled Kernel

 writing in progress..